1881 Major League Baseball season

 The 1881 major league baseball season was contested from April 30 through September 30, 1881, and saw the Chicago White Stockings as the pennant winner of the sixth season of the National League.
 There was no postseason.

 The 1881 season is most known for featuring the first major league grand slam.
 (Note: Charlie Gould of the Boston Red Stockings of the National Association (NA) hit a grand slam, the NA is not considered a major league by Major League Baseball.)
 Roger Connor of the Troy Trojans hit the walk-off home run at Riverside Park (Greenbush) against the Worcester Worcesters on September 10, leading to an 8–7 victory.

-Over the off-season, the National League dropped the Cincinnati Stars due to the team refusing to sign a league pledge that banned alcohol in league parks and forbidding clubs from renting their parks out on Sundays.
+Over the off-season, the National League dropped the Cincinnati Stars because the team refused to sign a league pledge that banned alcohol in league parks and forbade clubs from renting their parks out on Sundays.
 The team was replaced by the Detroit Wolverines.